 Much of our advice so far has hinged on in-house brainstorming.
 But this doesn’t mean you're off the hook from doing more formal testing.
 Reach out to people in your target audience and gauge their reactions to your potential business name, perhaps through surveys.
 What does it make them think of?
 Does it accurately portray your company and its long-term goals?
 If not, it might be a good idea to go back to the drawing board.

-While settling on the perfect name for your business might seem like an arbitrary decision, you’d be surprised just how much a name can impact the fate of your business.
 Your company’s name is your chance to make a first impression on potential customers and business partners.
-Your business name is your most basic marketing tool, and it will inevitably trickle down into the rest of your efforts to drum up sales and boost word of mouth.
-Hopefully, the tips we’ve covered here can help provide you with a bit of direction for the future.
+Your business name is your most basic marketing tool and supports the rest of your efforts to drum up sales and boost word of mouth.

 At Incfile, we’re always looking forward.
 We aim to provide business owners like you with the knowledge and tools you need to set yourself — and your business — up for success.

 With our extensive resources on your side, you’ll be better equipped to build toward sustainable growth from the very beginning.